lziying/myFirst/README.md

-# myFirst
+# lziying's Notebook
-This is my first repository.
+This is the respository where I store my notes.